TurnerSoftware/MongoFramework/README.md

 - Changeset support (allowing for queuing multiple DB updates to run at once)
 - Diff-updates (only _changes_ to an entity to be written)
 - Entity mutation (allowing automatic changes on properties during select/insert/update calls)
+- Navigation properties for related entities (both single-entity relationships and collections)

 ## Entity Attributes
 Through attributes on entities and their properties, you have control over various aspects of how the entities are saved or processed.